How to Determine Storage Facility Rental Rates

 Determine Operating Expenses

-Another equally important aspect to determining your self-storage facility’s value is accounting for all operating expenses, including:
+Another equally important aspect in valuing your self storage facility is accounting for all operating expenses, including:

 - Repairs and maintenance.